fecampos/fortran_harmonic_analysis/README.md

 # fortran Harmonic Analysis in 2D

-This library contains Fortran scripts to do an harmonic analysis
+This library contains Fortran scripts to compute annual and semiannual harmonics using an harmonic fit

 **References**